 For the stroll, we will serve hot and cold drinks from our full espresso bar and our nitro cold brew taps.
-We'll also serve hot chocolates, teas, affogatos, nitro-floats, cheese/crackers, and non-coffee beverages.
+Along with hot chocolates, teas, affogatos, nitro-floats, cheese/crackers and non-coffee beverages.

-Outside, in Origin-Alley Art Gallery, we will showcase new artwork from Rich Ramos, Nezak, Jaroh, and other local artists.
-We will provide outdoor seating in the alley as well as live music from Cherry Thomas!
+We will provide outdoor seating in the alley as well as live music from Black Labrador!

-Wasatch Roasting Company is located at 2436 Grant Ave.
+Wasatch Roasting Company is located at 2436 Grant Ave Ogden, Utah.

-The Weber Center – Will continue the Mark Seawell installation presented by Amped Arts.
-No reception is planned for June’s showing.
+The Weber Center –July’s stroll will continue to have the Mark Seawell installation presented by Amped Arts.
+No reception planned for July’s showing.

-Zucca Underground is located at 225 25th Street.
-Website: myzucca.com
+Zucca Underground is located at 225 25th Street Ogden, UT Website: myzucca.com

 *This is a small listing of the many different galleries